Montclair education resources

 - Enroll in school and attend classes while the school gathers needed documents.

 - Enroll in a local school or continue attending their school of origin (the school they attended when permanently housed or the school in which they were last enrolled), if that is your preference.

 - If the school district believes that the school you select is not in the best interest of your children, then the district must provide you with a written explanation of its position and inform you of your right to appeal its decision.

 - Receive transportation to and from the school of origin, if you request this.

 - Receive educational services comparable to those provided to other students, according to your children’s needs.

 If you believe your children may be eligible, you can contact Pheobie Thomas, McKinney-Vento/Migrant Education Program NJ State Coordinator, at Pheobie.Thomas@doe.nj.gov or 609-376-3515 to find out what services and supports may be available.
 There may also be supports for your preschool-age children.

-Do you have a suggestion of another resource you think we should include?
+Can you suggest another resource we should include?

 Feel free to email us at firstname.lastname@example.org